nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 kubectl cp "${file}" --namespace web "${nginx_pod}:/usr/share/nginx/html/${file}"
 ```

-To avoid connectivity issues it's recommended to verify that the remote source is available to pods in the NuoDB namespace.
+To avoid connectivity issues, it's recommended to verify that the remote source is available to pods in the NuoDB namespace.
 We'll start a sample busybox pod to validate the URL.

 ```bash